 - Please refer to the “Judging Guidelines” page on this site for details.

-- Recorded audition will be a taped audition.
-Please submit your information (such as your name and e-mail) and the links of sound files of your recorded whistling sample.
-Use internet storage service (such as Dropbox or Youtube) to upload your sound files.
+- Recorded audition should be a taped audition.
+Please submit your information (such as your name and e-mail) and the links to the sound files of your recorded whistling sample.
+Please use an internet storage service (such as Dropbox or Youtube) to upload your sound files.